Reconstructing the system coefficients for coupled harmonic oscillators: Introduction

 Moreover, our approach can be extended to different (also nonlinear) physical systems as long as they can be sufficiently well described by ordinary differential equations and the corresponding experiments can be conducted quickly.
 Also in view of this extension, our current work serves as a proof-of-principle.

 The article is organized as follows.
-In \cref{sec:Setting}, we introduce our specific framework and provide details on the transformation between the measurable model to which we have access in the experiments and the inaccessible one to which we want to identify the coefficients.
-We describe the physical background and laboratory setup in \cref{sec:PhysicalSystem} before we explain in \cref{sec:FRF_calibration} how we scale the simulation data in order to compare them with the experimentally measured ones.
-In \cref{sec:ParamIdentProblem}, we formulate the (regularized) inverse problem and explain how we solve it.
-Afterward, we explain in \cref{sec:Solving_ODEs} how we solve the system of equations numerically.
-Finally, in \cref{sec:NumExp}, we perform the final identification of the system coefficients by presenting our results and shortly compare it to a purely experimental approach in \cref{sec:Comparison}.
+In \cref{sec:Setting}, we introduce our specific framework and provide details on the transformation between the measurable model to which we have access in the experiments and the inaccessible one to which we want to identify the coefficients. \SecondRevisionComment{Moreover, we discuss the specific external driving used in the experiments, how the conducting of experiments lead to slight changes in the eigenfrequencies, and how we deal with this in the problem formulation.} We describe the physical background and laboratory setup in \cref{sec:PhysicalSystem} before we explain in \cref{sec:FRF_calibration} how we scale the simulation data in order to \SecondRevisionComment{quantitatively} compare them with the experimentally measured physical data. \SecondRevisionComment{Since this scaling also depends on the unknown parameters, it will also be included in the algorithm solving the inverse problem.} In \cref{sec:ParamIdentProblem}, we formulate the (regularized) inverse problem and present an algorithm to solve it. \SecondRevisionComment{This is a vital part of the manuscript, since the correct problem formulation is crucial given its physical nature.
+In particular, identifying precisely in which parts of the models unknown parameters are included is not trivial in this case.} Afterward, we discuss in \cref{sec:Solving_ODEs} how we solve the system of equations numerically \SecondRevisionComment{with a procedure that can be extended to other ODEs.} Finally, in \cref{sec:NumExp}, we perform the final identification of the system coefficients by presenting our results and shortly compare it to a purely experimental approach in \cref{sec:Comparison}.
 A section of conclusions completes this work.

 \textbf{Notation.} For a vector $\bp \in \Rb^n$, we denote by $\|\bp\|_2$ the standard Euclidean norm: $\|\bp\|_2 = \sqrt{\sum_{i=1}^n p_i^2}$.
 For a vector $\bp$ or a matrix $A$, we denote by '$\bp^{\top}$' or '$A^{\top}$' their transpose.
 Whenever a vector or matrix is compared or divided by a vector or matrix, respectively, these operations have to be understood componentwise.